Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Table 4 provides some example urn schemes to be signalled Table 5 illustrates an example of a SCTE-35 marker stored
-  in a DASH EventMessageBox, that is in turn stored as a metadata sample in a metadata track.
+  in a DASHEventMessageBox, that is in turn stored as a metadata sample in a metadata track.

   The presented approach enables ingest of